DeedeeH999/MIS3640FinalProject/project_proposal.md

 |8: 11/15|Final presentation (11/19).
 Work on code.|
 |9: 11/22|Make final changes to code.
 Create the interactive map.
 Work on code.|
 |10:11/29|Submit code (due 11/30)|

+### Collaboration Plan
+#### How do you plan to collaborate with your teammates on this project?
+Will you split tasks up, complete them independently, and then integrate?
+Will you pair program the entire thing?
+Make sure to articulate your plan for successfully working together as a team.
+This might also include information about any software development methodologies you plan to use (e.g. agile development).
+Make sure to make clear why you are choosing this particular organizational structure.

+We plan to work on this project together (through pair programming) in order to reduce the errors as the navigator would always be providing suggestions and helping correct mistakes.
+We will change the drivers and navigators throughout the course of eight weeks.
+Since we’re all in different timezones, we might split tasks up and complete them independently and then integrate.
+When integrating, we will go through the code together in order to eliminate the errors.

+### Risks
+#### What do you view as the biggest risks to the success of this project?

+Since we are all python beginners, one of the potential risks whilst working on this project could be the scope of knowledge about Python.
+We may not be as thorough with our Python programming skills.
+Another risk could be the scope of what Python can do and if we spend too much time trying to create something that won’t work rather than moving on to a different way that works.

+### Additional Course Content
+#### What are some topics that we might cover in class that you think would be especially helpful for your project?

+We think that it would be helpful to learn about predictive modeling in Python, and how to create dashboards and interactive visualizations (ie: maps, graphs, charts, etc.)